WebCimes/webcimes-modal/README.md

 // Things

-// Then get the dom element
+// Then get the dom element of the current modal myModal.modal;
-myModal.modal;
 ```